krinasoni/demo/README.md

 # demo
-this is my first repo which is a demo
+This is my First Git Repo
+Author - Krina soni